-The MS2SSN_Location_Req message is sent by MNSW to request the details registered in the EMSWe CLD for a specific location or a list of locations.
-The SSN2MS_Location_Res message is the response sent by the EMSWe CLD to MNSW which has requested location details.

-Proposal no 3: It is proposed that this mechanism is only used to create an initial local copy of the EMSWe CLD information in the MNSWs.

 Announcement (“push”)

 This service will be used by the EMSWe CLD to announce to the MNSWs which have previously subscribed to the service, the latest details of locations at each modification (update or deletion) or creation of a location.

+The local copy will stay synchronised thanks to the announcement mechanism.
+Whenever there is a change in the Common Location database it will be sent to the MNSW which will reflect it in the local copy.
+In case of technical issue this announcement message is queued by the EMSWe CLD until the MNSW is available and can process it.

 The following figure outlines the expected two synchronous flows of XML messages (announcement requests and the announcements responses) related to this transaction: